stevegraham/twilio-rb/README.md

 # Singleton resources

-The Twilio API in its current incarnation has two singleton (scoped per account) resources, correspondingly there are the Twilio::Account, and Twilio::Sandbox singleton objects.
+The Twilio API in its current incarnation has one singleton (scoped per account) resource, correspondingly there is Twilio::Sandbox singleton objects.

 To access properties of a singleton object the property name should be called as a method on the object itself, e.g.

-<pre>Twilio::Account.friendly_name</pre>
+<pre>Twilio::Sandobox.friendly_name</pre>

 The first time a method is invoked on the object an API call is made to retrieve the data.
 The methods themselves are not defined until they are called, i.e. lazy evaluation.
 This strategy means that addtional properties added to subsequent versions of the API should not break the library.

 To reload the data when needed `Twilio::Account.reload!` will make another API call and update its own internal state.

-The account has a predicate method i.e.  ending in `?`, it maps directly to the status of the account, e.g. `Twilio::Account.suspended?` returns true if Twilio have suspended your account.
-Again, this is defined on the fly.

-The only account property that can be modified via the REST API is the friendly name, e.g.

-<pre>Twilio::Account.friendly_name = "I'm so vain, I had to change my name!"</pre>
-<pre>Twilio::Account.update_attributes :friendly_name => "I'm so vain, I had to change my name!"</pre>

-This will update the API immediately with a POST request.

-Twilio::Sandbox supports more options.
-Please refer to the Twilio REST API documentation for an up to date list of properties.
+Please refer to the Twilio REST API documentation for an up to date list of properties that the sandbox resource implements

 # Searching for and purchasing available phone numbers